The Cardinals’ 10 Greatest Hitters

 Musial’s superhuman edge eased off through the 1950s but he easily remained one of the game’s most dangerous hitters.
 And just when it seemed the inevitable career descent began to pick up steam, Musial refreshed and went into vintage mode; in 1957, the 36-year old won his last batting title with a .351 mark while collecting his 3,000th career hit—and five years later, at 41, he followed up a string of seasons hitting in the upper .200s with a .330 mark, highlighted by homering in four straight at-bats (three of them in one game) against the hapless expansion New York Mets.
 A year later, in 1963, he decided to call it quits when his average sank back to .255—knocking out his final hit past rookie second baseman Pete Rose, who 18 years later would break his NL mark for career hits.

-Helped by a career .331 average, Musial currently stands fourth on the all-time hit list; he’s third in doubles, sixth in RBIs and ninth in runs.
+Helped by a career .331 average, Musial currently stands fourth on the all-time hit list; he’s third in doubles, eighth in RBIs and 10th in runs.
 Final oddity: Of his 3,630 hits, exactly half—1,815—were generated at home.

 Rogers Hornsby (1915-26, 1933)

-With an icy personality and a penchant for brutally honesty, Hornsby didn’t make many friends in the dugout—but his incredible hitting talents helped make him tolerable.
+With an icy personality and a penchant for brutal honesty, Hornsby didn’t make many friends in the dugout—but his incredible hitting talents helped make him tolerable.

 Most baseball stars are content at consistently hitting .300.
 During a remarkable five-year period in the early 1920s, Hornsby would evolve into a consistent .400 hitter.
 He won six consecutive batting titles from 1920-25, his low point being a .370 mark in 1920; over the last five seasons of that stretch, Hornsby averaged .402.
 This unparalleled run included a modern NL-record .424 average in 1924, and three seasons finishing above .400; a chance for a fourth slipped away in 1921 when he went hitless in his final eight at-bats of the year to finish at .397.
 Only one other player (Ty Cobb) has hit over .400 twice since 1900; seven others have done it just once.
 “Every time I stepped up to the plate with a bat in my hands,” Hornsby once confessed, “I couldn’t help but feel sorry for the pitcher.”